cpollett/atto/README.md

 More Examples
 -------------

-The examples folder of this project has a sequence of examples illustration the main features of the Atto Server.
+The examples folder of this project has a sequence of examples illustrating the main features of the Atto Server.

 Out of paranoia, each of these files has a call to exit(); at the start of it,